NickXitco/SpotifyWebGame/README.md

 Once we have our Z=0 layer picked out, we can run a Steiner Tree approximation with the Z=0 nodes as our terminals and the entire graph as our graph, and what we would get is effectively the best highways connecting these big superclusters

+## [1/3/2020]

+NEW YEAR NEW ME

+Let's finally finish this damn project that's haunted me for years.
+So.

+Step 0.
+Get all the artists on spotify and their 20 connections.

+Step 1.
+Construct the Z<sub>0</sub> layer and here's (one way) how:

+1. The goal of this algorithm is to find the 500 artists that maximize the sum of followers in the layer, while also maintaining connectivity throughout the layer.

+2. Initialize the Z<sub>0</sub> with the 500 most followed (or some other metric) artists.

+3. If the graph is connected, then wow this job is a lot easier then I though, however it's likely not, so:

+4. Continue to add artists (in descending follower (or other metric) order) until the graph is connected.

+5. Find the "redundant vertices" of that set, i.e., the vertices that, if removed, would leave a still-connected graph.

+6. This can be done by creating the fully spanning forest of the graph and selecting any vertices of degree 1, leaves.

+7. Delete redundant vertices until the size of the layer is 500.

+8. Edge case is if (Current Layer Size - Redundant Vertices) > 500, would have to add more artists in step 4 to counter.

+Step 2.
+Figure out the rest of the layers (to be thought about more)